 The nice thing about the above install instruction set is that is can be done on a bare bones ubuntu install (in fact, having apache installed on the ubuntu will cause issues since they will fight for port 80; this can easily be adjusted by changing the port in the docker-compose.yml script though).
 No messing with dependencies.
-It just works and you get to even drink a cup of :tea: (or :coffee: ) :slight_smile:
+It just works and you get to even drink a cup of (or

 if https with openemr certs. you do not need port 80, only 443 am I correct?